rebminso/rsRNAfinder/README.md

 ### 3. Configure workflow
 The configuration of the workflow can be altered by modifying the `config/config.yaml` file, following the explainations provided in the file.

-1. If Arabidopsis thaliana is desired to be used as the reference genome, no alteration in the config file will be required.
+1. If Arabidopsis thaliana is to be used as the reference genome, no alteration in the config file will be required.

-- A folder containing trimmed FASTQ files can be added to the `data/trimmed/` directory, with the input fastq filename being required to be in the format of {xyz}_trimmed.fq, such as `SRR2354321_trimmed.fq`.
+- A folder containing trimmed FASTQ files can be added to the `data/trimmed/` directory, with the input fastq filename required to be in the format of {xyz}_trimmed.fq, such as `SRR2354321_trimmed.fq`.
 The `Search strategy` in the config file is to be set to `Default`.

-The flank length, minimum and maximum rRFs sequence length, maximum number of mismatches in the alignment, and maximum RPM threshold for rRFs can be changed according to requirements from the config file.
+Flank length, minimum and maximum rRFs sequence length, maximum number of mismatches in the alignment, and maximum RPM threshold for rRFs can be changed according to requirements in the config file.

-2. If a different genome is desired to be used, the config file will need to be modified.
+2. If a different genome is desired, the config file will need to be modified.

-- A folder containing trimmed FASTQ files are to be added to the `data/trimmed/` directory.
+- A folder containing trimmed FASTQ files is to be added to the `data/trimmed/` directory.
-- It should be noted that the input fastq file format must be in the {xyz}_trimmed.fq format, for example `SRR2354321_trimmed.fq`.
+- It should be noted that the input fastq file format must be in the {xyz}_trimmed.fq format, for example, `SRR2354321_trimmed.fq`.
 - The FASTA sequence of the desired reference genome is to be added to `data/Genome/`.
 - The genome feature table in .txt format is to be added to `data/Feature_table/`.